HTU-Graz/Egiraffe/docs/README.md

 This directory contains the documentation for Egiraffe.

 ## Debug vs. Production Build
-If you want to make a production build, pass `--features pro` to cargo.
+If you want to make a production build, pass `--features prod` to cargo.
 This will change the default configuration and add some safety assertions.

 ## Configuration
 See conf.rs